 The basic information file is written by StOCNET when the data are defined, and can also be written by any text editor that can produce ASCII (TXT) files; note that it must have extension name .IN.
 Therefore it is also called the .in file.
 One way of writing the basic information file is to let StOCNET do it.
 The basic information files written by StOCNET can be found in the directory that is mentioned in the StOCNET options as the Sessions directory.
-Usually to employ the basic information file produced by StOCNET one will have to alter the pathnames given for the data files.
+Usually to employ the basic information files.
 How to do this will be evident for users who know how to work with directory structures and with file and path names.

 It is read by Siena01.exe.
-This file contains up to eight sections, each starting with a line containing the section number (Q1 through Q8).
+This file contains up to eight sections, each starting with a line containing the section number (@1 through @8).
 These sections must have the following contents: